 “All websites have their own styles but there seems to be a trend of using dark grey text on a light grey background which can be frustrating.
 Recite allows me to apply ‘MY’ preferred colours and font, to facilitate reading content.
 Reading paragraphs with essentially just my left eye means it’s easy to lose my place in a long paragraph.
 The ruler keeps me in the right place on-page.”

-Children and adults with autism can face distinct challenges when reading.
+Children and adults with autism can face distinct challenges when reading, that’s why assistive technology for people with autism is so important.
 Recite Me can support website visitors with a totally customisable screen reader, that allows text to be read out aloud at different speeds, and in different languages, with either a male or female voice.
 Recite Me provides a totally customisable solution to select any text and background colour combination to support individuals who need specific colours and fonts to aid their reading.

 To support people with ADHD and reading content online the Recite Me toolbar offers a screen mask or a ruler allowing them to focus and stop being distracted by other content on the page.
 Not one case of ADHD is the same, so other users find the fully customisable styling features very useful to help their sensory issues.